Set guilt-free money boundaries with friends & family so you stop secretly funding everyone else’s life and can finally fund your own.

 Who’s this for?

-Because this offer targets the real issues
+Because this training targets the real issues

 — over-responsibility, over-giving and too much guilt—